gieldemeulemeester/youtube-dl-server/README.md

   restart: unless-stopped
 ```

-Optionally you could make the download directory accessible with samba as shown in the example below.
+Optionally, you could make the download directory accessible with samba as shown in the example below.

 ```yml
 samba: